AdobeDocs/aem-forms-automated-conversion-service.en/help/configure-service.md

 * Automated Forms Conversion service is enabled for your organization
 * An Adobe ID account with administrator privileges for the conversion service
-* An up and running AEM 6.5 author instance with latest AEM 6.5 Service Pack
+* An up and running AEM 6.5 or AEM 6.4 author instance with latest AEM Service Pack
 * An AEM user (on your AEM instance) which is member of forms-user group